Dumplin' (film)

-Dumplin' is a 2018 American coming-of-age comedy film directed by Anne Fletcher and written by Kristin Hahn.
-It is based on the young adult novel of the same name by Julie Murphy.
+Dumplin' is a 2018 American coming-of-age comedy drama film directed by Anne Fletcher and written by Kristin Hahn.
+It is based on the 2015 novel by Julie Murphy.
 The film stars Danielle Macdonald as Willowdean "Dumplin'" Dickson, Jennifer Aniston as her mother, Rosie Dickson, and Odeya Rush as her best friend, Ellen Dryver.

 Plot

-Willowdean "Will" Dickson grows up in a small Texas town, raised primarily by her Aunt Lucy.
+Willowdean Dickson grows up in a small Texas town, raised primarily by her Aunt Lucy.
 Her mother Rosie – who calls her "Dumplin’", much to Will’s chagrin – is a former beauty queen, too committed to various pageants to spend time with her daughter, and remains the planner of the town's annual Miss Teen Bluebonnet Pageant.

 Lucy introduces Will to Ellen Dryver, who becomes her best friend.
 Six months before they start their final year of high school, Lucy dies.
 Rosie finds difficulty connecting with Will, who often feels judged about her weight and is embarrassed by her mother's pageant world.

-On the first day of school, Will is suspended for defending another overweight girl, Millie Mitchellchuck, from a bully.
+On the first day of school, as Will is being dropped off by Rosie, everyone hears Rosie call her Dumplin, which results in being made fun of by students.
+Will is suspended for defending another higher-weight girl, Millie Mitchellchuck, from a bully.
 Will accuses Rosie of resenting her for her looks, and is upset when Rosie states Lucy should have taken better care of her health.
 After finding Lucy's application for the Miss Teen Bluebonnet Pageant when she was 16, Will enters the pageant as an act of "protest in heels".
 Ellen signs up as well, along with the enthusiastic Millie and their classmate Hannah Perez, an edgy feminist.

 Rosie interprets Will's application as a mockery of the pageant, and warns her that pageants are harder than she thinks.
 Will becomes jealous when Ellen warms to the pageant and the other contestants, and they quarrel after she tells her to quit.

 Bo, who works with Will at the local diner, asks her out to watch a meteor shower.
-They kiss, but Will panics when Bo innocently touches her back, and leaves abruptly.
+They kiss, but she panics when he innocently touches her back, and leaves abruptly.
 She feels further alienated when Rosie mentors Bekah Colter, the pageant frontrunner, who plans to ask Bo to the Sadie Hawkins dance.